pingcap/docs/dev/how-to/maintain/tidb-binlog.md

 # TiDB Binlog Cluster Operations

-This document introduces:
+This document introduces the following TiDB Binlog cluster operations:

-+ the state of Pump or Drainer node
++ The state of Pump and Drainer nodes
-+ how the Pump or Drainer process is started and exited internally
++ Starting or exiting a Pump or Drainer process
-+ how to manage Binlog clusters by using the binlogctl tool or by directly performing SQL operations in TiDB
++ Managing the TiDB Binlog cluster by using the binlogctl tool or by directly performing SQL operations in TiDB

 ## Pump or Drainer state